Welcome to Barcelona

 You’ll spot the works of famous Catalan architect Gaudi, throughout Barcelona.
 Although he died over a century ago, his masterpiece the Sagrada Familia, is still being worked on - its an icon of Barcelona.
 You can also see his quirky, colourful buildings like Casa Batlló and La Pedrera while exploring the city.
 For some great views of Barcelona, catch a metro up to his famous Park Güell - you can see the whole city from up there!

 Barcelona has multiple golden sandy beaches - it’s said to have the best urban beaches in the world, in fact!
-Head to Barceloneta beach for an afternoon and explore its palm-lined promenade full of beachside shops and cafes.
+Head to Barceloneta beach for an afternoon and explore its palm-lined promenade full of beachside shops and cafes, perfect for a post stag party wind down the day after.
 Or, if you want to escape the crowds for an afternoon, visit the quieter Bogatell beach - it’s a favourite with the locals.

 Get lost in the narrow, cobbled streets of the Gothic Quarter (or The Barri Gòtic), one of the oldest and most popular districts of Barcelona.
 You’ll find independent restaurants, cafes and boutique shops among the winding alleyways.
 Make sure you keep an eye out for pickpockets though, they tend to flock here due to the large tourist crowd.